Resources / Blog /

 • Infertility

-Endometriosis shares these symptoms with other conditions, so it’s important to get an accurate diagnosis.
-And if you do have endometriosis, your pain level isn’t a good indicator of the severity of your condition, as even advanced cases may present little or no pain, while mild cases can be excruciating.
+Endometriosis shares these symptoms with other conditions, so it’s important to get an accurate diagnosis from a trusted fertility expert.
+Pain level isn’t a good indicator of the severity of your condition.
+Even advanced cases can present little or no pain, while mild cases can be excruciating.

-After our team has assessed your condition, we discuss your treatment options.
-Determining the best plan for your case depends on the severity of your endometriosis, your pain level, and your plans to have children.
+A fertility specialist should develop a treatment plan based on the severity of your endometriosis, your pain level, and your plans to have children.

-If your endometriosis is occasionally painful and relatively mild, over-the-counter nonsteroidal anti-inflammatories, such as ibuprofen or naproxen can take the edge off when you have a flare-up.
+Mild, Occasional Pain: If your endometriosis involves occasional, mild pain, our treatment recommendation is over-the-counter nonsteroidal anti-inflammatories, such as ibuprofen or naproxen.
+This should take the edge off the pain.

 • Lupron DepotⓇ: This is an injectable medication that interferes with the signal between your pituitary gland and your ovaries.
-Lupron puts your ovaries into a dormant state and stops the production of estrogen to make the endometriosis lesions inactive since they require estrogen to grow.
-After a couple of weeks of use, your estrogen level will drop and the pain relief begins and can last for months. .
+Lupron puts your ovaries into a dormant state and stops the production of estrogen.
+Estrogen lesions require estrogen to grow, without it the lesions will become inactive.
+After a couple of weeks of use, your estrogen level will drop and the pain relief begins and can last for months.
 Unfortunately, Lupron can only be used up to 6 months per year since longer use can result in the loss of bone mass (osteoporosis).

 • Orilissa: This is a new oral treatment option for endometriosis.
 It works by blocking the release of hormones from the pituitary to the ovaries, thus making the ovaries inactive and stops the production of estrogen.
 Unlike Lupron, Orilissa is an oral tablet and is therefore easier to use.
 Studies have shown that Orilissa is as effective as Lupron.
 It is newly available so it might be more expensive.
 Similar to Lupron, Orilissa should not be used continuously for more than 6 months to avoid loss of bone density.

 • Letrozole: This is a third medical option to treat endometriosis.
-Letrozole (or Femara) is an oral medication that directly inhibits estrogen production by the ovaries (not through interference of the pituitary signals to the ovaries as in Lupron or Orilissa).
-Letrozole is safe, inexpensive, and effective; however, long term use of letrozole can also cause bone loss.
+It is an oral medication, sometimes referred to as Femara, that directly inhibits estrogen production by the ovaries (not through interference of the pituitary signals to the ovaries as in Lupron or Orilissa).
+Treating endometriosis with Letrozole is safe, inexpensive, and effective; however, long term use of letrozole can also cause bone loss.

-If you want to become pregnant but are battling with endometriosis, you may face a few challenges.
-Nearly half of all women who have endometriosis struggle with fertility issues as well, ranging from difficulty conceiving to outright infertility, for several reasons:
+Nearly half of all women who have endometriosis struggle with fertility issues, ranging from difficulty conceiving to outright infertility.
+This is due to endometriosis causing:

 • Scarred or blocked fallopian tubes